slakpi/ros/doc/ARCHITECTURE.md

 With the stack set, ROS writes all zeros to the `.bss` section.

 Next, ROS checks if the blob provided by the boot loader is a DeviceTree by checking if the first four bytes are the DeviceTree magic bytes.
+ROS *only* supports DeviceTrees.
+If the blob is not a
+DeviceTree, ROS halts.

 #### Initial Page Tables {#aarch64-initial-page-tables}